algorandfoundation/algokit-utils-py/docs/markdown/autoapi/algokit_utils/models/state/index.md

 ### *class* algokit_utils.models.state.BoxName

+The name of the box

 #### name *: str*

+The name of the box as a string

 #### name_raw *: bytes*

+The name of the box as raw bytes

 #### name_base64 *: str*

+The name of the box as a base64 encoded string

 ### *class* algokit_utils.models.state.BoxValue

+The value of the box

 #### name *: [BoxName](#algokit_utils.models.state.BoxName)*

+The name of the box

 #### value *: bytes*

+The value of the box as raw bytes

 ### *class* algokit_utils.models.state.DataTypeFlag